 Support for People Looking for Low-Income Housing

-These residential units can either be managed in two ways.
+These residential units can be managed in two ways.
 They can be privately managed by landlords or rental agencies that accept a government-issued payment.
 This would be in conjunction with the rental payments from their tenants.
-Or they could be managed by a housing authority.
+Alternatively, they could be managed by a housing authority.

 The qualifications for income can be found on the HUD’s website.
 They are subject to change as the average wage declines or grows in any given area.
 A prospective renter has to earn less than 50% of the average income in their area in order to qualify.

-While the aid is available to families as well as single renters, there are qualifications for room counts in a prospective home.
-And single renters can be excluded from a housing project due to there not being enough properly sized units available.
+The aid is available to families as well as single renters, however, there are qualifications for room counts in a prospective home.
+Single renters can be excluded from a housing project due to there not being enough properly sized units available.